john-azzaro/Study-Node/README.md

 <dd>

 ## NPM manages dependencies.
-NPM (Node Package Manager) is used for managing dependencies and other meta information.
-NOM can be used to initialize a project, list what packages are needed in order to function, write short scripts that allows developers to work with the project, etc.
+Node Package Manager, or NPM, is a command line tool (such as using Gitbash) that installs, updates, or uninstalls Node.js packages in your application.
+Additionally, NPM can be used to initialize a project, maintain dependencies, publish packages, and lists them so others can use them and runs the application.
+There are also short scripts that allow developers to work with a project.
+For example, when you write "npm install underscore" to the commmand line, you are using Node Package Manager (NPM) to install the third-party library "underscore" to your project.
+NPM is also an online repository for open-source Node.js packages where the community creates useful modules and published them as packages to the repository.
+NPM and Node are developed independently, so if you check the version of npm and node, they will be different.

 </dd>
 </dl>